Difference Between SEO and SMO: All You Need to Know

 So, which is faster?
 Well, more often than not, SMO tends to be much faster.
 You get to see the results of your SMO work almost immediately in some cases.
 For example, you can post something on Facebook and quickly start to get likes, comments, interactions, and so on.
 If you’re lucky, your content can even go viral, providing a gigantic brand boost.

 SEO isn’t exactly slow, but it definitely tends to take longer by comparison.
 You’ll need to put in more time and effort and have a little more patience when waiting to reap the rewards of your hard work.
 It can take weeks or months to fulfill an SEO content strategy, for instance, and even longer to see how that strategy has impacted your site traffic and rankings.
+Understanding the importance of SEO in driving long-term growth can help you stay motivated and focused throughout this process.

 Metrics